vg-json-data/sm-json-data/strats.md

 - _comeInWithDoorStuckSetup_: This indicates that Samus must enter the room in a way that allows getting stuck in the door as it closes.
 - _comeInSpeedballing_: This indicates that Samus must enter the room either in a speedball from the previous room, or in a process of running, jumping, or falling into a speedball.
 - _comeInWithStoredFallSpeed_: This indicates that Samus must enter the room with fall speed stored, and is able to clip through a floor with a Moonfall.
+- _comeInWithRMode_: This indicates that Samus must have or obtain R-mode while coming through this door.
 - _comeInWithGMode_: This indicates that Samus must have or obtain G-mode (direct or indirect) while coming through this door.
+- _comeInWithWallJumpBelow_: This indicates that Samus must come up through this door with momentum by wall-jumping in the door frame below.
+- _comeInWithSpaceJumpBelow_: This indicates that Samus must come up through this door with momentum by using Space Jump in the door frame below.
+- _comeInWithPlatformBelow_: This indicates that Samus must come up through this door with momentum by jumping from a platform below, possibly with run speed.

 Each of these properties is described in more detail below.